-This is the fifth Professional Engineer (P.E.) inspection of the ash disposal facility as per USEPA regulation 40 CFR Part 257.84 (b) requirements.
+This is the sixth Professional Engineer (PE) inspection of the ash disposal facility as per USEPA regulation 40 CFR Part 257.84 (b) requirements.
 Previous inspections did not find signs of structural weakness or changes in geometry.
-The 2018 inspection report (NPPD and Golder 2018) noted only minor areas for improvement, including:
+The 2019 inspection report (NPPD and Golder 2019) noted only minor areas for improvement, including:

 - Erosion on exterior slopes

-- Cottonwood saplings within Ash Landfill No. 3
+- One small pine tree on the northeast exterior slope of Ash Landfill No. 4

 - Animal burrows on exterior slopes

 NPPD also performs weekly inspections of the ash disposal facility.
 Observations from the weekly inspections are recorded on the inspection forms, which are maintained in the site operating record.
-The 2019 weekly inspection forms reported the following notable observations and activities:
+The 2020 weekly inspection forms reported the following notable observations and activities:

-- Erosion on west slope of Ash Landfill No. 3. - Saplings in west cell of Ash Landfill No. 3. - Locations of ash deposition and ponded water. - Identification of animal burrows, trapping activities and maintenance.
+- Erosion on west slope of Ash Landfill No. 3 - Saplings within lined footprint of Ash Landfill No. 3 (removed) - Locations of ash deposition and ponded water - Identification of animal burrows and maintenance